jay20162016/rps/README.md

-# rps
+# rps - Rock, Paper, Scissors

-This reposity contains all our (not for fun) scripts from rpscontest.com.
+This reposity contains all our scripts from rpscontest.com.